Julius-Ulee/Announcements-Anime/README.md

 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/G2XUNX5QZ/the-moving-police-box">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/GG1UXW31G/those-who-shatter-the-endless-cycle-of-world-reincarnation">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The Detective Boys help with the unveiling of a mobile police box car.
-While the<br>vehicle is touring around, it is hijacked by some robbers, and everyone onboard is taken<br>hostage.</p>
+<p align="center">A battle begins between Last Riser and Kai with Kyoko’s aid.
+Rinne, frozen out of<br>fear, recalls her past with Sid.
+They manage to lure the monster out of the<br>graveyard as all the races join forces to defeat one enemy; The enemy of the<br>world, Last Riser.</p>
 </td>
 </tr>
 </table>